Question about the program? Call, text or email us. We're here to help!

 I couldn’t tell you how many complete Netflix series I have watched while working out.
 And you can too!

-This is what it’s like living with zero accountability.
+This is what it’s like to live with zero accountability.

 Now, here is the power behind accountability: we behave differently when someone is counting on us.